-6. Developmental Education
+10. Developmental Education

-A student may receive funding for no more than 45 credits of developmental education classes (typically courses numbered 70-99).
+A student may receive funding for no more than 30 credits of developmental education classes (typically courses numbered 70-99).
 This includes repeated coursework.

-7. Repeated coursework
+11. Repeated coursework

 A student may repeat a successfully completed (D- or higher) course only once and still receive Pell.
-A student may repeat an unsatisfactorily completed class twice and receive Pell.
+A student may repeat an unsatisfactorily completed class as many times as permitted by the program or institution and receive Pell.
 All attempts count toward total attempted credits and all other limitations.